huy-dai/c2c_ctf_2021/qualifers/post_comp_solutions.md

 After the qualfiers had concluded, I saw that people were sharing their solutions for different problems.
 I decided to take advantage of this opportunity to go over challenges that I didn't get during the 24-hour period and see what I could learn.

-In my writeups, I will also try to highlight what I had gotten to on my own and how I was able to complete the challenge with others help.
+In my writeups, I will also try to highlight what I had gotten to on my own and how the rest of the problems could be solved according to what other people have shared on the C2C CTF Discord.

 ## Broky